 Many people discover the hidden costs of a car accident too late.
 They include the loss of income because your injuries have left you unable to handle the physical demands of your job, post traumatic stress disorder related to the accident, which may develop several months after the accident, and the cost of future medical treatment.
 After a serious accident, you may need psychological counseling to deal with anxiety and post-traumatic stress.

-Contact an experienced Atlanta car accident attorney at Millar & Mixon, LLC who will take into account the hidden or future costs when calculating the full value of damages that you are owed as a result of your injuries.
+Contact an experienced Atlanta car accident attorney at The Millar Law Firm who will take into account the hidden or future costs when calculating the full value of damages that you are owed as a result of your injuries.
 These costs should be reflected in the claim you make or personal injury lawsuit.
 If you have experienced emotional distress as part of physical injuries sustained in an accident caused by the negligence of another driver, Georgia law entitles you to seek monetary compensation.

 Car Accident Resources: After a Georgia Car Wreck